edocipriano/OpenSMOKEppInterface/README.md

 ...
 ```

-If one of the libraries cannot be found automatically by cmake, i.e. if you installed it in non-standard paths, you can provide the path to the library in the `cmake` command.
-Considering for example the OpenBLAS library, the sytax is:
+If a library is not found automatically by CMake (e.g., if it was installed in a non-standard location), you can manually specify the path in the `cmake` command.
+For example, to specify the OpenBLAS library path:
 ```
 cmake -DOPENSMOKE_USE_OPENBLAS=1 -DOpenBLAS_ROOT=/opt/homebrew/Cellar/openblas/0.3.27 ..
 ```